 Board of Directors

-The Board of Directors of Dassault Systèmes is composed of nine members.
-Charles Edelstenne is the Chairman of the Board and Bernard Charlès, is the President and Chief Executive Officer.
+The Board of Directors of Dassault Systèmes SE is composed of thirteen members.
+Charles Edelstenne is the Chairman of the Board and Bernard Charlès is the Vice-Chairman of the Board and the Chief Executive Officer of the Company.

 Thibault de Tersant